hmchen47/Programming/WebDev/Frontend-W3C/1-HTML5CSSFund/06-Layout.md

 position: static; /* the default */
 ```

 A position property of static is the default for all elements.
-It simply means that all elements follow the "flowing text"model of layout and the only properties influencing their position are margins, padding, and the display property that selects block level layout, inline or inline-block.
+It simply means that all elements follow the "flowing text" model of layout and the only properties influencing their position are margins, padding, and the display property that selects block level layout, inline or inline-block.
 Static elements ignore the positioning properties we read about earlier (`left`, `top`, `right`, and `bottom`).

 #### Fixed